-Controlling Depth From the 2019 post-dredge survey, a depth of +4.5 feet MLLW controls near station 14+00 in the middle of the harbor basin.
-The contractor frequently hits an object while dredging in this location, which is believed to be a pipe pile that used to support the float system but was cut at the mudline during removal.
-A depth of +12.7 feet MLLW controls along the toe of the entrance channel near station 17+50.
+Controlling Depth From the 2022 post-dredge survey, a depth of +7.0 feet MLLW controls along the eastern toe near station 14+50 in the harbor basin.
+However, the contractor frequently hits objects while dredging in the middle of the basin which are believed to be pipe piles that supported the float system but was cut at the mudline during removal.
+The single beam survey data may not have picked up on these objects.
+A depth of +13.2 feet MLLW controls along the toe of the entrance channel near station 17+50.